Are you an Angel investor or gambler? V3

 • Determine if you have the skills, knowledge, and finances to create your own diversified portfolio or if you will invest with fund managers or if you will join a group of angel investors.

-• If you are investing with a fund manager you must do due diligence.
+• If you are investing with a fund manager, you must do due diligence.
 It is key to analyze their cash returns over 10 years.
 I have come across many funds that include unrealized returns.
 Unrealized returns are not cash in the bank.
 You will also have to assess their talent and processes.
 If the funds returns are driven by only one exit, you must determine if their overall results have been driven by luck or by knowledge, skills, experience, and processes.

 • If the fund manager is just starting their fund or has only been in operation for a few years, then you need to do more detailed due diligence, just as you would for any other startup.
 If you don’t have deep relevant experience in the fund industry, then you need some with that experience to work with you.
 Your due diligence focus will be on talent assessment and the fund’s investment thesis.

 • If you decide to invest via an angel investor group, you need to do due diligence.
-You need to asses whether the processes and talent will help you build and manage a profitable long-term portfolio.
+You need to assess whether the processes and talent will help you build and manage a profitable long-term portfolio.
 It is key to analyze the groups metrics and cash returns.
 One large U.S. angel group tracks 83 (yes 83) metrics for every investment made by a member.
 Some U.S. angel groups have detailed metrics regarding their members.
 If the group’s return is driven by one large exit, then you must determine if their overall results have been driven by luck.
 Assess which members have deep relevant industry experience aligned with your angel investment thesis.
 Assess the angel group processes.
 If you don’t already have deep relevant angel investing experience, then you need help from those who have that experience.

 Footnotes